Newcastle International Sports Centre: Baseball

 The Hunter Eagles were formed for the 1994–95 Australian Baseball League season after purchasing the Sydney Wave's licence.
 The Eagles played in the Australian Baseball League until the end of the 1997–98 season.

 Rugby union

 In 2012, it was used for the first match of the 2012 Scotland rugby union tour of Oceania.
 Scotland won the match, beating Australia 9–6.

-The New South Wales Waratahs have announced they will play a home fixture of their Super Rugby season from 2019 in Newcastle whilst the Sydney Football Stadium (2022) is under construction.
+The New South Wales Waratahs played a home fixture of their Super Rugby season from 2019 in Newcastle whilst the Sydney Football Stadium was rebuilt.

 Notable games

 Rugby league test matches

 The venue has hosted three Australia internationals and one Rugby League World Cup game.
 The results were as follows; Hunter Stadium was also chosen as the host venue for the 2016 Anzac Test between Australia and New Zealand on 6 May.

 Rugby League World Cup

 Rugby league tour matches

 The Newcastle Knights twice hosted the Great Britain Lions at the stadium.